-Medulloepitheliomas are rare, highly malignant, primitive embryonic tumor derived from the primitive medullary plate and neural tube.
-It is essentially a tumor of childhood with the age of onset between 6 months and 5 years.
+Medulloepitheliomas are rare, highly malignant, primitive embryonic tumour derived from the primitive medullary plate and neural tube.
+It is essentially a tumour of childhood with the age of onset between 6 months and 5 years.

 Medulloepitheliomas are classified as embryonal tumours in the WHO classification of CNS tumours 3.

-On non-contrast CT scan the lesion is either isodense or hypodense with variable heterogeneity and calcification.
-The tumor enhances with contrast.
+On non-contrast CT scan, the lesion is either isodense or hypodense with variable heterogeneity and calcification.
+The tumour enhances with contrast.

 Treatment and prognosis

 Medullary epithelioma carries dismal prognosis with a median survival of 5 months.
 On the other hand, medulloepitheliomas occurring in the eye or the orbit generally benefit from a gross-total resection and may present a good prognosis.

 - 1. Deck JHN.
 Cerebral medulloepithelioma with maturation into ependymal cells and ganglion cells.
 J Neuropathol Exp Neurol 1969;28:442-54.

 - 2. Russel DS, Rubinstein LJ.
 Pathology of tumors the nervous system, 5th edn.
 Baltimore: Williams & Wilkins 1989; pp. 247-51